 3. JUST MIGHT BE OK (4/5)

 6. THE INSTRUMENTAL (5/5)

 10. THE COOL (5/5)

 13. AMERICAN TERRORIST (5/5)

 16. OUTRO (3/5)

-For 16 tracks, we got to enter into the mind of a zany rapper, and that zany mind doesn’t disappoint.
-From start to finish, Lupe holds nothing back when it comes to giving us his opinion, touching on topics such as terrorism, neglected children and even dead people.
+For 16 tracks, we got to enter into the mind of a zany rapper; and that zany mind doesn’t disappoint.
+From start to finish, Lupe holds nothing back when it comes to touching on topics such as terrorism, neglected children, and even dead people.
 You never know where the album will take you, which I believe results in this exciting roller coaster ride.
 If you like rap adventures, I think this album is the perfect listen for you!